Vehicle registration plates of Romania

 The most common format for vehicle registration plates in Romania consists of black letters on white background in the format CC 12 ABC, where CC is a two letter county code, 12 is a two digit group, and ABC is a three letter group.
 For Bucharest, the format is B 12 ABC or B 123 ABC, where B is code for Bucharest city, 12 and 123 is a two or three digit group, and ABC is a three letter group.

 The left side of the plate bears a blue vertical strip (the "Euroband") displaying the 12 stars of the European Union and the country code of Romania (RO).
-Between 1992-2007 the band featured the Romanian flag instead of the 12 stars.
+Between 1992 and 2007 the band featured the Romanian flag instead of the 12 stars.
 All lettering comes from the Latin alphabet.

 The front plate usually carries a round label displaying the month and year when the technical inspection of the vehicle is due.
 These labels have different background colors depending on the year displayed.
 The label does not have a specific slot and can be placed anywhere, but the right side is preferred and plates usually come with a slot for them.